Add to favorites list

 For a century the village was the world center of peony, of which more than 130 varieties were created, thanks to the passionate and remarkable work of two horticulturalists from the village Etienne MECHIN and Auguste DESSERT ...

-The Municipality of Chenonceaux is world famous from a tourist point of view with a range of hotels, restaurants and guest rooms, in a setting appreciated for its nature and the tranquility of its municipal park.
+The town of Chenonceaux is world-famous from a tourist point of view with a range of hotel-restaurants and guest rooms, in a setting appreciated for its nature and the tranquility of its municipal park.

 Good to know